DavesThinkTank/Pinball-Test-Unit/README.md

 Pressing the self-test again takes you to the switch test.
 Switches that are stuck on will be identified by number in the displays, like the original test.
 However, the PTU allows up to four stuck switches to be identified on four displays.
 The original Bally test displayed only the lowest-numbered stuck switch, making testing of multiple stuck switches and switch-matrix issues difficult.
 The number of closed switches is also displayed in the Credit display, for cases where more than four switches are closed at once.
 The switch numbers used by the PTU are the same as in your game manual.

 In order to allow testing of the primary, secondary, and end switches, there are no special functions assigned to these buttons during the stuck switch test.
-The one exception to this is, double-clicking the primary switch will activate all solenoids identified in step 9 earlier.
+The one exception to this is, double-clicking the primary switch will activate any solenoids you need to reset.
 This allows you to easily test and work with drop target and other tricky switches, and then quickly and easily reset them.

 ##Detecting Switch Matrix Issues with the Stuck Switch Test